 EXAMPLE:

-I love analyzing and writing about the latest technology and have published quite a few articles.
+I love analysing and writing about the latest technology and have published quite a few articles.
 You can approach my work from the XYZ link.
 Other than that, I also love playing XYZ.

-Put some examples that are confirmation to the answer to this question.
+Put some examples that are confirmation of the answer to this question.

 EXAMPLE:

 Q9.
-Do you think you are an organized person?
+Do you think you are an organised person?

 EXAMPLE:

-I examine myself quite an organized person because I always make a list of tasks I have to accomplish.
-I tend to complete each of them in accordance with preference and make sure nothing is amiss in my todo list.
+I examine myself as quite an organised person because I always make a list of tasks I have to accomplish.
+I tend to complete each of them in accordance with preference and make sure nothing is amiss in my to-do list.

 Q10.
 Are you aiming for further studies?

-Ans .
+Ans.
 This question is asked to cross-check your responsibility to the company and the job.
-Do not get carried away and answer it saying yes you want to.
-You require to provide confidence to the interviewer that you will not leave the company for any further plans.
+Do not get carried away and answer it saying yes, you want to.
+You need to provide confidence to the interviewer that you will not leave the company for any further plans.

 EXAMPLE: